"No re-export to Russia": Legally Compliant Export Contracts

 Introduction

-This obligation applies to contracts with companies not based in the EU.
-Exceptions currently exist for the following partner countries: the USA, Japan, the United Kingdom, South Korea, Australia, Canada, New Zealand, Norway, and Switzerland (see Annex VIII of EU Regulation 833/2014).
+The obligation applies to contracts with companies not based in the EU.
+Exceptions currently exist for the following partner countries: USA, Japan, the United Kingdom, South Korea, Australia, Canada, New Zealand, Norway, and Switzerland (see Annex VIII of EU Regulation 833/2014).

 Existing Contracts

-On February 22, 2024, the European Commission published FAQs (available only in English) on Article 12g of Regulation (EU) 833/2014.
-These are not only highly worthwhile to read but also include a sample "no re-export to Russia" clause that complies with the provisions of Article 12g (see below).
-Deviating formulations are permissible and are also required under German law (see notes below).
-According to the European Commission, the clause must be an essential component of the respective contract and include appropriate remedies, which are not further specified.
-Furthermore, breaches of the re-export ban to Russia must be reported to the competent authorities (in Germany, the Federal Office for Economic Affairs and Export Control – BAFA).
+The EU Commission published FAQs on 22 February 2024 (available in English only) about Article 12g of Regulation (EU) 833/2014.
+These are not only very informative but also include a sample "no re-export to Russia" clause that complies with the requirements of Article 12g (see below).
+Divergent formulations are possible and also necessary under German law (see remarks below).
+According to the EU Commission, the clause must be a material component of the respective contract and contain appropriate remedies, but these are not further specified.
+Furthermore, violations of the re-export to Russia must be reported to the competent authorities (in Germany to the Federal Office for Economic Affairs and Export Control – BAFA).

 (1) The [Importer/Buyer] shall not sell, export, or re-export, directly or indirectly, to the Russian Federation or for use in the Russian Federation any goods supplied under or in connection with this Agreement that fall under the scope of Article 12g of Council Regulation (EU) No 833/2014.